-The French Monetary and Financial Code (Code monétaire et financier) as well as directly applicable EU regulations, together with guidelines issued by EU and French competent authorities, set forth the conditions under which credit institutions, including banks, may operate.
-The French Monetary and Financial Code (Code monétaire et financier) vests related supervisory and regulatory powers in certain administrative authorities.
+The French Monetary and Financial Code (Code monétaire et financier) as well as directly applicable EU regulations, together with guidelines is sued by EU and French competent authorities, set forth the conditions under which credit institutions, including banks, may operate.
+The French Monetary and Financial Code vests related supervisory and regulatory powers in certain administrative authorities.